 Technology is everywhere

-For example, Coles Group Ltd (ASX COL) has a huge retail presence in Australia, but it is also investing billions into supply-chain automation and logistical technology.
-The supermarket giant is using innovation to lower its costs and increase its responsiveness to the needs of its customers.
+For example, Coles Group Ltd (ASX: COL) has a huge retail shopfront presence in Australia, but it is also investing billions into supply chain automation and logistical technology.
+The supermarket giant is using innovation to lower its costs and increase its responsiveness to customer needs.

 A look at technology ETFs

-Just like a mutual fund, an ETF has an expense ratio, meaning that a percentage of the fund’s assets are used to cover management and other costs.
-The expense ratio includes management fees, advertising fees, and administrative fees.
-It’s expressed as the percentage of the fund’s assets that are used to cover operating expenses each year.
-In a broad sense, lower is better, but you should look at overall returns and not just the expense ratio when considering an ETF.
+Just like a mutual fund, an ETF has an expense ratio, which is the percentage of the fund’s assets used to cover management fees, advertising fees, and administrative fees.
+In a broad sense, lower is better but you should look at overall returns, not just the expense ratio, when considering an ETF.